 In terms of college education, Eagle Rock ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Eagle Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle Rock residents report their race to be White.
-Important ancestries of people in Eagle Rock include English, French, German, Yugoslavian, and Other West Indian.
+Important ancestries of people in Eagle Rock include English, German, French, Yugoslavian, and Other West Indian.

 The most common language spoken in Eagle Rock is English.
 Other important languages spoken here include Italian and Polish.